 Linz am Rhein’s historical old town (historische altstadt in German) is delightful, with its many colorful half-timbered houses, charming Marktplatz and Rathaus (town hall).
 We came to Linz in order to hike part of the RheinSteig, which is the 320 km trail that goes through the Siebengebirge, Lower Middle Rhine Valley, Upper Middle Rhine Valley, and Rheingau.

 - Option #1: Explore Linz in the morning.
 Hike Stage 19 of the Rheinsteig Long Distance Trail to Bad Honnef.
 The hike takes 6-7 hours.
 End your day with dinner in Bad Honnef and take the regional train back to Cologne.
 Learn more about this hike: Rheinsteig Stage 19.

 - Option #2: Arrive in Linz.
 Take a short hike to Burg Ockenfels (25 minutes) to enjoy the view of the Rhine River.
 Return to Linz for lunch.

 – If you love wine –

 The Ahr Valley (in German: Ahrtal) is a wine region in Rhineland Palatinate known internationally for its spätburgunder (pinot noir) wine.
 It’s also Germany’s largest red wine growing region.
-The narrow Ahr Valley is characterized by a deep gorge framed by steep terraced vineyards.
+The narrow Ahr Valley is characterized by a deep gorge framed by steeply terraced vineyards.
 Red grapes are able to grow and ripen here, because of the warm microclimate created by the volcanic slate cliffs and soil.

 The best way to explore the region is by hiking the Rotweinwanderweg, the Red Wine Trail.
 The trail is easy, mostly flat, and clearly signed with a red grape motif.
 As you weave through vineyards, you’ll see castle ruins, a magnificent monastery, churches, and quaint winemaking villages.
 Whenever you’re ready for a break and more wine, simply walk down to the next town.
 Red wines to drink: Spätburgunder, Portugieser, Dornfelder, and Frühburgunder.